Sheldon Day: Cleveland Browns

-On December 30, 2020, Day was signed to the Cleveland Browns' practice squad.
+On December 30, 2020, Day was signed to the practice squad of the Cleveland Browns.
 His practice squad contract with the team expired after the season on January 25, 2021.

 Day re-signed with the Browns on April 14, 2021.
-The Browns terminated Day's contract on August 31, 2021.
-Day was re-signed to the Browns' practice squad on September 1, 2021.
-Day was elevated to the Browns' active roster on October 16, 2021, and reverted back to the practice squad on October 18, 2021.
-Day was signed to the Browns' active roster on November 9, 2021.
+The Browns terminated his contract on August 31.
+Day was re-signed to the Browns' practice squad the next day.
+Day was elevated to the Browns' active roster on October 16, and reverted to the practice squad two days later.
+Day was signed to the Browns' active roster on November 9.

 On April 18, 2022, Day re-signed with the Browns.
-The Browns terminated Day's contract on August 16, 2022.
+The Browns terminated his contract on August 16.

 Minnesota Vikings

 On December 14, 2022, Day was signed to the Minnesota Vikings practice squad.
 He was released on January 7, 2023.
-He signed a reserve/futures contract with the team on January 30, 2023.
+He signed a reserve/futures contract with the team on January 30.
+Day was released on August 29, and signed to the practice squad the next day.
+He was released on November 8 and re-signed three days later.
+Day was signed to the active roster on November 21.

+Washington Commanders

+Day signed with the Washington Commanders' practice squad on August 28, 2024.
+He was signed to the active roster on October 16.

+On March 17, 2025, Day re-signed with the Commanders on a one-year contract.
+He was waived on August 26, 2025, and signed with their practice squad the following day.
+On November 5, the Commanders signed Day to their active roster.